 A bad way to use video and online information is to simply search around for something randomly.
 For example, if I want to learn to play the guitar I can search around and find videos teaching various techniques for playing guitar and soon enough I will be confused and exhausted because I won’t stick to anything and the things I will be learning will not be organised in any systematic and progressive form that will allow me to progress to something tangible and keep me motivated to continue.
 So soon I will quit learning guitar due to boredom and move on to something else.

 This problem is even worse in the case of tango.
 When one searches “tango” on Google what one gets is mostly exhibition tango, whereas the teaching materials that are there are mostly demonstrations by Salon Style Tango and Tango Nuevo teachers.
 These demonstrations are for set routines that they teach in a way that is non-interactive.
-That is, a typically studio dance lesson involves the teacher demonstrating a set routine that has a name such as “Paso Basico” and the students copying that routine based on the visual image that they receive.
-The result of these images is that students come to believe that this is social dancing, when in fact it is actually technique and choreography for show dancing.
-The techniques for embrace and walking are all derived from stage dancing.
+That is, a typical studio dance lesson involves the teacher demonstrating a set routine that has a name such as “Paso Basico” and the students copy that routine based on the visual image that they receive.
+The result of these images is that students come to believe that this is social dancing, when in fact it is derived from stage show dancing.

-Even when looking at social tango, learners are likely to become confused because there are many aspects of the video that require explanation.
+Even when looking at social tango learners are likely to get confused because there are many aspects of the video that require explanation.
 In other words, the videos need to be curated, selected and clarified by the teacher.
-Students viewing videos will have a lack of understanding of the context for what they are seeing.
-A well-designed, progressive course of study involves providing information at a level that is appropriate to the level of the student.
+Students viewing videos will have a lack of understanding of the context of what they are seeing.
+A well-designed progressive course of study involves providing information at a level that is appropriate to the level of the student.

 Watching videos of dancers who look very good has two other detrimental effects: